tamanduaus/PWLG/README.md

 # PWLG – Personalised Wordlist Generator

-Overview
-This project aims to provide a simple, quick and expandable solution for the generation of target wordlists.
+This project provides a simple, quick and expandable solution for the generation of target wordlists.
 It combines multiple elements to generate.

-Necessary libraries
+# Necessary libraries

 To use this software you need the simple_term_menu library: